IBM-Bluemix-Docs/compare-comply/pos.md

 You can analyze purchase orders by using the **Purchase order understanding** feature.
 {: shortdesc}

 **Purchase order understanding** is a beta feature.
 For information about beta features, see [Beta features](/docs/compare-comply?topic=compare-comply-release_notes#beta_features) in the [Release notes](/docs/compare-comply?topic=compare-comply-release_notes).
-You must request access to purchase-order parsing by completing the following [form](https://datasciencex.typeform.com/to/Fjyf6t).
+You must request access to purchase-order parsing by completing the following [form](https://datasciencex.typeform.com/to/Fjyf6t){: external}.
 {: important}

 Because **Purchase order understanding** is a beta feature, it is not included in the service's SDKs or listed in the service's API Reference.
 You can call the method only by using its `curl` command as described in the following sections.